 The 76 room hotel has rooms and suites themed around some of the biggest CBeebies shows – including Postman Pat, Something Special and In the Night Garden.
 There are some standard ‘Bugbies Rooms’ too.
 The rooms are all ‘family ready’ – each one has everything a young family could need.
 There’s a clever ‘dual’ toilet seat, toddler steps, and baby bath in the bathroom.
 Theres a travel cot tucked away with sheets in a clever drawer, and a bottle warmer and fridge too.
 The rooms are generously sized, even a standard room could comfortably hold five, six if you include a baby in the cot.

-There's ample room for the cot to be opened too, so many hotel rooms only JUST have enough space for a travel cot.
-It's clear that the designers have thought it all through.
-There's also some welcome climate control in the room too, which keeps the room at constant temperature.
+There’s ample room for the cot to be opened too, so many hotel rooms only JUST have enough space for a travel cot.
+It’s clear that the designers have thought it all through.
+There’s also some welcome climate control in the room too, which keeps the room at a constant temperature.

 What amazed me was the sound proofing when you’re in the room.
 Usually ‘family hotels’ are a pain because you can hear other families.
 Kids charging down the corridor, doors slamming.
 Generally thin walls so you can hear every noise around you.
 I had an amazing nights sleep – I couldn’t hear a thing from anyone around us.
 I suppose it’s also helpful if your little one is screaming the place down, you know you won’t be annoying your ‘neighbours’.